-Because of the nature of clinical experiences and individualized instruction required in some programs, specialized technology and the equipment necessary to offer these programs, a higher tuition rate is assessed for career specific courses in select programs.
+Because of the nature of clinical experiences, individualized instruction, specialized technology and the equipment necessary to offer these certain limited enrollment programs, a higher tuition rate is assessed for career specific courses in these select programs.
 Tuition for these courses is 200 percent of the standard tuition rate.